Remote Senior Full-Stack Web Developer

 - When it's the right tool for the job, we use React Native for cross-platform mobile development.

 - AWS and Google Cloud Platform for infrastructure and hosting

-- Jira, Bitbucket, Slack for project management and source code control
+- Jira, GitHub, Slack for project management and source code control

 The interview process — three stages

-Step 1 — Informal phone interview.
-This is where we give you a bit more of an introduction to the kinds of projects and clients we work on/with.
-We'll also ask some competency-based questions based on your CV.
+This is where we give you a bit more of an introduction to the kinds of projects and clients we work on/with, and we can cover off any initial questions you might have.

-You'll be able to ask questions about the role, tech test, company, team, or clear anything else up.
+You'll be able to ask questions about the role, QA exercise, company, team, or clear anything else up.

-This is a full-time role for an experienced full-stack software developer.
-You'll have at least 3 years' experience using MVC web frameworks such as Symfony or Laravel.
-Experience with Node is desirable but not a must.
+You'll have at least 5 years' experience using MVC web frameworks such as Symfony or Laravel.

-You should be dynamic enough to swap between technologies or projects.
+You should be dynamic and tech-agnostic enough to swap between technologies or projects.
 You'll be someone who is always striving for continuous professional development.